hillaper/Rela2x/README.md

    - `op` returns the matrix representation of *R*.
    - `symbols_in` returns all symbols appearing in *R*.
    - `functions_in` returns all functions appearing in *R*.
-   - `basis_symbols` returns all basis operator symbols corresponding to the direct product basis of spherical tensor operators.
+   - `basis_symbols` returns all basis operator symbols corresponding to the chosen direct product operator basis.

    And functions: